 - Examples of civil engineering projects include roads, buildings, airports, tunnels, dams, bridges, and systems for water supply and sewage treatment.
 Which one of these are you most interested in and why?

 - Having a strong foundation in math is essential to a career in civil engineering.
 Why do you think that is important?

 The objective of this project is to build a bridge using nothing but school glue and toothpicks.
 Students can work individually or as a group.

-- Figure out what bridge design you want to build (refer to the image below).
+- Figure out what bridge design you want to build.
+You may refer to the image below.